Graph Neural Networks: The Hidden AI Breakthrough Powering the Future of Drug Discovery

 3. Discovering Active Substructures and Cancer-Relevant Genes

-- They also reveal critical genes involved in cancer pathways
+- They detect key genes involved in cancer signaling pathways.

 4. Zero-Day Molecular Vulnerability Detection